Introduction

 For security reasons, Semaphore should not be used over unencrypted HTTP!

 Why use encrypted connections?
-See: Article
+See: Article from Cloudflare.

 Options you have: